gershnik/ptl/README.md

 ## Android compatibility

-FTL can be used on Android.
+PTL can be used on Android.
 However, note that some functionality may not be available based on what Posix calls are provided on given Android API level.
 Generally, all things should work above API level 30.
 Also note that Android often deviates from exact Posix semantics of many calls even if the calls themselves are available.
 In some cases, where the deviation can affect safety (e.g. `gethostname` not null terminating truncated output) or is especially annoying (`getpwnam_r` producing hard error when username is not found) PTL 'fixes' the issue.
 In other cases (like `posix_spawn` not reporting error when executable is not found) you will need to deal with differences in your own code.

 ## Win32/MinGW compatibility